 Closer observation of SEM images indicates that helical polyacetylenes synthesized in the (R)- and (S)-chiral N*-LCs form the twisted bundles of fibrils and even screw-shaped fibrils with counterclockwise and clockwise directions, respectively.
 This result implies that the twist direction of helical polyacetylene is controllable by choosing the helicity, i.e., chirality of the dopant, when the N*-LC induced by the chiral dopant is employed as an asymmetric polymerization solvent.
 The helical pitch of the N*-LC depends on the helical twisting ability of the chiral dopant, as well as its concentration and optical purity.
 This means that the helical pitch of the polyacetylene chain can be also varied by changing helical twisting ability of the chiral dopant.
 Another axially chiral dopant, (R)- or (S)-6,6′-PCH506-2,2′-Et-Binol14,15 gave a shorter helical pitch of N*-LC by 0.3 μm than the corresponding (R) or (S)-PCH506-Binol.
 Acetylene polymerization using these types of highly twisted N*-LCs, designated (R-2)- and (S-2)-chiral nematic LCs, afforded clearer spiral morphologies consisting of helical bundles of fibrils (Figure 4).
 Namely, these bundles are aligned parallel to each other in the microscopic regime, and forms spiral morphologies in the macroscopic regime.
 It is noteworthy that the higher order structures observed in Figure 3 resemble the helical self-assembled microstructure of biological molecules such as lipids, which are rarely formed in synthetic polymers.
 This validates the use of N*-LC as a template polymerization medium for controlling a higher order structure of synthetic polymer.

-The present helical polyacetylene films have high trans content of 90%, and become highly conductive upon iodine doping.
-In fact, the electrical conductivities of the doped films are 1.5 ~ 1.8 × 103 S/cm at room temperature, which are comparable to those of metalic materials.
+The present helical polyacetylene films have high trans content of 90% and become highly conductive upon iodine doping.
+The electrical conductivities of the doped films are 1.5 ~ 1.8 × 103 S/cm at room temperature, which are comparable to those of metalic materials.
 The iodine-doped polyacetylene showed the same Cotton effect as that of non-doped polyacetylene, although the CD peak was slightly shifted to shorter wavelengths.
 This indicates that the helical structure is preserved even after iodine doping.
-Furthermore, CD and X-ray diffraction measurements showed that the helical structure was also preserved after heating up to 150 °C (which corresponds to the isomerization temperature from cis to trans form).
-It is well-known that the most stable structure of polyacetylene is the planar one.
-However, since the polyacetylene is actually insoluble and infusible, the helical structure formed during the polymerization can be preserved even if it is washed by toluene (Aldrich Prod.
-No. 244511) or thermally heated below the isomerization temperature.
+Furthermore, CD and X-ray diffraction measurements showed that the helical structure was preserved after heating to 150 °C (which corresponds to the isomerization temperature from cis to trans form).
+The most stable structure of polyacetylene is the planar one.
+However, since the polyacetylene is actually insoluble and infusible, the helical structure formed during the polymerization can be preserved even if it is washed by toluene (Product No. 244511) or thermally heated below the isomerization temperature.
 In other words, the insolubility and infusibility characteristics of polyacetylene are important for preserving the meta-stable helical structure.17 Lastly, it is worth noting that the present polymerization method using the N*-LC (i.e., cholesteric LC) as an asymmetric reaction field has profound versatility for the synthesis of helical π-conjugated polymers that do not contain chiral substituents in side chains.
-In fact, very recently, a number of helical conjugated polymers such as polybithiophene, polyethylenedioxythiophene derivatives, and phenylene-thiophene copolymers were synthesized through chemical and/or electrochemical polymerizations in N*-LCs environments.18-20
+A number of helical conjugated polymers, such as polybithiophene, polyethylenedioxythiophene derivatives, and phenylene-thiophene copolymers were synthesized through chemical and/or electrochemical polymerizations in N*-LCs environments.18-20

 We present current progress in the synthesis and also the novel properties of conjugated polymers by focusing on helical polyacetylene with super-hierarchical structure.14 Interfacial polymerization of acetylene was carried out in asymmetric reaction field consisting of a N*-LC and a Ziegler-Natta catalyst.
 Since the N*-LC is composed of a nematic LC and a chiral compound such as axially chiral binaphthyl derivative with R- or S-configuration, the helical directions of polyacetylene chain and fibril bundles and even the spiral morphology are determined by the chirality of the chiral dopant.
 The helical directions of the fibril and the bundle of the fibril in helical polyacetylene were found to be opposite to that of the N*-LC.
 The hierarchical spiral morphology involving the primary and higher order structures is generated in a synthetic polymer such as polyacetylene by using N*-LC as an asymmetric polymerization solvent.